markdwags/Razor/help/docs/index.md

 [![Chat on Discord status](https://img.shields.io/discord/458277173208547350.svg?logo=discord)](https://discord.gg/zrdyYcc)

-# Other
+# License

+!!! info
     All work is released under the GPLv3 license.
 This project does not distribute any copyrighted game assets.
 In order to run this application you'll need to legally obtain a copy of the Ultima Online Classic Client.

 See the [LICENSE](https://github.com/markdwags/Razor/blob/master/LICENSE.md) file for details.